 1. Oily Skin

-We all know that aging, unfortunately, means that our skin loses its elasticity.
+Unfortunately, skin losing elasticity with aging.
 This can make your pores appear larger.
 Sun damage also plays a part and such damage also starts to show up with age, even if it was caused years earlier.
 Sun damage can make skin cells collect around the edges of your pores, which thickens the pores.

-Males will always tend to have “larger” pores than females.
+Males tend to have “larger” pores than females.
 But, because this is hormonal, women might also find that their pores seem larger during hormonal fluctuations – like when they have their period.